tkhemani/ngCliSeed/README.md

 ---

 HOSTING
-* Deploy to gh-pages using this command: ng github-pages:deploy --message "Optional commit message"
+* Deploy to gh-pages using this command: ng github-pages:deploy --message "Deploying to github pages"
 * Visit http://tkhemani.github.io/ngCliSeed (old url: http://hatplay.firebaseapp.com) for live use

 ---